Hexachlorodisilane: Structure and synthesis

+A more selective synthesis is the decomposition of silicon tetrachloride to perchloropolysilanes via glow discharge, followed by rechlorination.
+Higher homologues (i.e., the bromide and iodide) cannot be produced this way, requiring instead dephenylation (Friedel-Crafts ipso substitution) of hexaphenyldisilane by the appropriate acyl halide with a catalytic aluminum salt.

 Reactions and uses

 Hexachlorodisilane is stable under air or nitrogen at temperatures of at least up to 400°C for several hours, but decomposes to dodecachloroneopentasilane and silicon tetrachloride in presence of Lewis bases even at room temperature.